-With the support of leading chambers, industry and sector-orienated organisations, as well as the strategic and corporate partners, the EU-Japan EPA Forum reaches a truly global audience of business leaders at the forefront.
-Should your organisation wish to engage in a supporting role, please contact the organisers here.
+With the support of leading European and Japanese business and policy stakeholder groups, the EU-Japan EPA Forum reaches a truly global audience of world-class business leaders at the forefront.
+For more information and to engage in a supporting role, please contact Sofie Nordstrom, Event Director via email@example.com.

 BDI - The Federation of German Industries The BDI conveys the interests of German industry to the political decision-makers and in the process it provides support for business enterprises engaged in global competition.
 The BDI has at its disposal a widely branching network in Germany and Europe, in all important markets and in international organizations.
 The BDI takes care of the political flanking of international market opening.
 And it offers information and economic policy consultations for all topics related to industry.